chapmanu/web-components/README.md

-# Chapman University Web Components
+# Chapman University Web-Components
-> Common front-end web components used across Chapman University websites.
+> Common front-end web-components used throughout Chapman products

 This project is three things:
 1. A build system for organizing and processing assets